r-grandorder/tri-hermes/en/pages/sin.md

 Oh, right.
 Back when Senpai and I stopped by some ruins we found along the way...

 **Sion:**
 Huh?
 You found a survivor's journal?
 And you failed to mention it!?
-Let me see that! ! !
+Let me see that!!!

 **Sion:**
 So there were some people lucky...or maybe unlucky enough to escape the bleaching...